Azure-Samples/azureai-assistant-tool/README.md

   📌 Get familiar with the [Assistants API Quickstart](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/assistant)

-## 🚀 How does this Tool help?
+## 🚀 How Does This Tool Help?

+✔️ **Enable Rapid AI Agent Prototyping:** Rapidly create AI agent prototypes using OpenAI's technologies, Assistants, Chat Completion, and Realtime APIs.
+This includes user-friendly configurability of different agents, built-in system functions, specific tool configurations, and LLM configurations.

-✔️ **Enhance Developer Productivity:** Streamline the assistant development process with Azure OpenAI Assistans through built-in middleware libraries and tools that making it easy to integrate AI capabilities into your copilot applications
+✔️ **Enhance Developer Productivity:** Streamline the agent development process through built-in middleware libraries and tools, utilizing tools in prompt engineering to automate your coding tasks and integrate AI capabilities into your copilot applications more effectively.

-✔️ **Enable rapid prototyping:** Create amazing demos with AOAI Assistants and develop end-to-end assistant solutions with a robust set of features, including built-in system functions, dynamic generation of user functions specification and implementation, assistant task creation and scheduling, and much more.

-✔️**Optimize your copilot development workflow:** Get a reliable and scalable framework to test new Copilot use cases and dynamic AI applications with Assistants API without the need to build out manual tooling and configurations

 ## 🔊🎤 OpenAI Realtime Support

-This support enables assistants using OpenAI's Realtime APIs with speech and text input/output via WebSocket.
+This support enables agents prototyping using OpenAI's Realtime APIs with speech and text input/output via real-time WebSocket communication.

 ### Key Features

-- **Real-time Audio Interaction**: Use the Realtime API with speech input using predefined keyword `Computer` to trigger the conversation.
+- **Real-time Audio Interaction**: Use the Realtime API with speech input using predefined and integrated keyword `Computer` to trigger the conversation.
 - **Real-time Text Interaction**: Use the Realtime API with text input.
-The assistant can respond back with audio or text.
+The agent can respond back with audio or text.
 - **Local Voice Activity Detection**: Efficiently manage audio data by detecting speech activities by using local voice activity detection.
 - **Keyword Detection**: Trigger interactions with predefined keyword word `Computer` to optimize e.g. cost and reliability.
 Create your own keywords visit [Creating the Custom Keyword](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/custom-keyword-basics?pivots=programming-language-python).
-- **Function Calling**: Customize the realtime assistant with your own functions which runs asynchronously in the background.
+- **Function Calling**: Customize the realtime agent with your own functions which runs asynchronously in the background.
-- **Configurable AI Options**: Fine-tune realtime assistant responses and behaviors with different options in Realtime API.
+- **Configurable AI Options**: Fine-tune realtime agent responses and behaviors with different options in Realtime API.

 ### Demo Video

 Check out the demo video to see the OpenAI Realtime Support in action!

 https://github.com/user-attachments/assets/19dd4053-dbd5-4ffe-93e6-353c3052bbad

 ### Resources